utxostack/btc-assets-api/README.md

 # JWT_DENYLIST=

 # Bitcoin data provider, support mempool and electrs
-# use mempool.space as default, electrs as fallback
+# use electrs as default, mempool as fallback
-# change to electrs if you want to use electrs as default and mempool.space as fallback
+# change to mempool if you want to use mempool.space as default and electrs as fallback
-BITCOIN_DATA_PROVIDER=mempool
+BITCOIN_DATA_PROVIDER=electrs
 # Bitcoin Mempool.space API URL
 # optinal when BITCOIN_DATA_PROVIDER=electrs
 BITCOIN_MEMPOOL_SPACE_API_URL=https://mempool.space